Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Solder a TP4056 flush to the backside of the breakout PCB, using the clipped excess pins from previous step to make this step easier.
 - [ ] Solder on a JST PH 2mm 2-Pin header for the battery.
 - [ ] Solder on a SK12D07VG slide switch.
-- [ ] (Optional/Ankle trackers for foot extensions) Solder on a ZH 1.5mm 5 Pin header for communication with an extension tracker.
+- [ ] (Optional/Ankle trackers for foot extensions) Solder on a ZH 1.5mm 5-Pin header for communication with an extension tracker.
 - [ ] Solder the BMI/BNO08X module to the PCB with header pins or flush.
 - [ ] Solder on a D1 Mini with included header pins, adjust them if needed.
 - [ ] Use polyimide tape or equivalent on header pins and the LiPo battery to protect it from puncture, and shorts.